Amina114/SpringProject/README.md

 # Spring Project
 A project to manage a list of student
-This project is composed of two parts: part one login, part two manage a list of student Using the Spring boot framework, sqlAdmin
+This project is composed of two parts: part one login, part two manage a list of student Using the Spring boot framework, Thymeleaf and sqlAdmin
 To install and run  the project, first of all you need to prepare a springboot environment in your laptop than clone the line (https://github.com/Amina114/SpringProject.git) of the project in the folder you has created